emdelponte/TPP/content/pages/instructions.md

 +++

-Last update: 20 November 2018
+Last update: 2 December 2018
 </p><br>
 <h2>1.
 Scope</h2>

+Tropical Plant Pathology is an international journal devoted to publishing a wide range of research on fundamental and applied aspects of plant diseases of concern to agricultural, forest and ornamental crops from tropical and subtropical environments.

-Submissions must report original research that provides new insights into the etiology and epidemiology of plant disease as well as population biology of plant pathogens, host-pathogen interactions, physiological and molecular plant pathology, and strategies to promote crop protection.
+Submissions must report original research that provides new insights into the etiology and epidemiology of plant diseases as well as population biology of plant pathogens, host-pathogen interactions, physiological and molecular plant pathology, and strategies to promote crop protection.

 <br>

 <h2>2.
 Manuscript submission</h2>